fotisK69/oc_test_assignment/docs.md

 * **Method:** GET
 * **URL:** /configs/{id}
-    * `id` is a unique string identifier for the mission.
+    * `id` is a unique integer identifier for the mission.
 * **Response:** JSON object containing the satellite configuration details.